Black box theater: Design

-Most older black boxes were built like television studios, with a low pipe grid overhead.
+Many older black boxes were built like television studios, with a low pipe grid overhead.
 Newer black boxes typically feature catwalks or tension grids, the latter combining the flexibility of the pipe grid with the accessibility of a catwalk.
-The interiors of black box theaters are painted black, although that is not exclusive.
-A black box doesn't have to be black to be considered a black box.
-While the absence of colour not only gives the audience a sense of "anyplace" (and thus allows flexibility from play to play or from scene to scene), having the non stage areas black allows for an innovative lighting design to shine through.
+The interiors of a black box theaters are most painted black, although that is not a requirement to earn the moniker.

-The adaptable nature of black box theaters is one of their defining strengths, it also introduces specific design challenges.
 Lighting must often be reconsidered with each production, as the absence of a fixed stage or seating layout requires designers to reconfigure technical elements from scratch.
-Directors and actors must also account for the close proximity of the audience, adjusting movement, blocking, and projection to suit the intimate and flexible space.
+Directors and actors must also account for the close proximity of the audience, adjusting movement, blocking, and projection to suit the space.